Technocrats-nitw/HacktoberFest/README.md

     🥈 User Interfaces built out of HTML, CSS , JS , Bootstrap standalone

+Note : While we accept data structures and algorithms codes (just like other repos) we will give high appreciation to Pull Requests involving pure developement fields mentioned above , and will thereby recommend your PR DigitalOcean for specialmention !

 ## All valid PRs will be merged or suitable tags like hacktober-accepted will be given while spam PRs will be given spam label which will affect your participation in hactoberfest

 Celebrate [Hacktoberfest](https://hacktoberfest.digitalocean.com/) by getting involved in the open source community by completing some simple tasks in this project.